sho-87/kanagawa-paper.nvim/README.md

  end,

  -- enable/disable plugins
+ auto_plugins = true, -- uses lazy.nvim, if installed, to automatically enable needed plugins
- all_plugins = true, -- enable highlights for all the plugins plugins = {
+ all_plugins = package.loaded.lazy == nil, -- enable highlights for all plugins (disabled if using lazy.nvim)
+ plugins = {
   -- manually enable/disable individual plugins
   -- check the `groups/plugins` directory for the exact names